 Explore our program for Heat stress in ruminants

-With global warming, heat stress becomes a major concern.
+As temperatures are rising, heat stress is becoming a major concern.
 Awareness about its impacts is growing: consequences are now seen in long-term periods, in all regions.
-Cattle naturally change their behavior to help alleviate the stress which can disrupt digestion, increase inflammation and reduce performance and health.
+Cattle naturally change their behavior to help alleviate stress which can disrupt digestion, increase inflammation and reduce performance and health.

 Our solutions for heat stress challenges in ruminant production